cleveland-metroparks/GIS-Update/README.md

 ### Misc.
 * Maintenance drones
 * Clean SD Cards

 ## Stephen

 ### Infrastructure
-* Updated servers for vulnerability scan
+* Update servers for vulnerability scan ongoing
-* Fixed blocking issues on new maps print server
 * Porting over datasets for display on new print server

 * RE360 Camera project with Case Students nearing completion.
 Started testing with data processing
 * Deploying plant disease app in conjunction with Kent State

 ### 3D Models
-* 360 model of Rainforest and Zoo entrance
+* New 360 model Zoo entrance
-* Upcoming 3D model of orang exhibit
+* 3D model of orang exhibit

 ### Funding opportunities
 * ~$50,000 in funding from World Bank Tanzania as extension to work in Zanzibar, unknown timeline, pro-forma invoice
 * Possible project of unknown size opening up in northern Tanzania
-* ~~Innovation Challenge Fund 2020~~
-  * Challenge cancelled
+* European Space Agency has a call for proposals for a fund to provide _Planet_ data.
+It may be an opportunity to get data for the Andean Bear Conservation Alliance.
+Current projections on data costs for that project are infeasible at ~$900k.

-## Travel and Presentations
+## Upcoming Travel and Presentations
 * _Open source data processing with OpenDroneMap_ presented by Corey Snipes, one of our newer, local OpenDroneMap contributors will take place remotely at the 3-day DroneCamp short course on drone, June 23-25
 * World Bank meeting originally scheduled for May now moved to November